ESRC-NCEPU/About-ESRC-NCEPU-Group/README.md

 Welcome to the GitHub page of **ESRC-NCEPU Group**.

-We are a research group from the **School of Electrical and Electronic Engineering, North China Electric Power University (NCEPU)**.
+We are a research group led by Prof. Zhaohao Ding from the **School of Electrical and Electronic Engineering, North China Electric Power University (NCEPU)**.
 Our research focuses on the **flexible regulation and control of emerging loads**, with particular interest in **data centers**, **electric vehicles**, and other electricity-intensive cyber-physical systems.

 Driven by the transition toward low-carbon and intelligent energy systems, we aim to explore the modeling, optimization, and coordinated operation of flexible loads at the intersection of **power systems**, **energy management**, and **intelligent decision-making**.